Ram Govind Chaudhary

 Ram Govind Chaudhary (born 9 July 1946) is one of the prominent socialist leaders of India who has served as the Leader of the Opposition in the Uttar Pradesh Legislative Assembly from 2017 to 2022.
 He was in charge of Basic Education and Child Nutrition and Development Ministries in previous Samajwadi Party Government of Uttar Pradesh led by Akhilesh Yadav.
 He is Member of Legislative Assembly of Uttar Pradesh from the Bansdih assembly seat, Ballia.

 He had closely worked with Jayaprakash Narayan and Chandra Shekhar.
 He is one of the close associates of Samajwadi Party president Mulayam Singh Yadav.

 Early life and education

 Chaudhary was born on 9 July 1946 in Gosaipur, Ballia, Uttar Pradesh to Dwarika Choudhary.
 In 1974, he got Bachelor of Arts degree from Gorakhpur University, and in 1982, he received a degree in LLB from Lucknow University.

 Political career

 Chaudhary has been MLA for eight terms.
-1977 to 1992 he represented Chilkahar constituency in Ballia of Uttar Pradesh.
+From 1977 to 1992 he represented Chilkahar constituency in Ballia of Uttar Pradesh.
 Since 2002, he represented Bansdih (Assembly constituency) in Ballia as a member of Samajwadi Party.
 He was also Minister of Horticulture and Food Processing in Mulayam Singh Yadav cabinet (1990-91) and Minister of Child Development and Nutrition, Basic Education in Mulayam Singh Yadav cabinet (2003-07) and Akhilesh Yadav cabinet (2012-17).

 Since March 2017, he serves as Leader of opposition in Seventeenth Legislative Assembly of Uttar Pradesh, as a leader of Samajwadi Party.